cloudflare/cloudflare-docs/content/ddos-protection/managed-rulesets/network/override-parameters.md

 ---
 title: Managed Ruleset parameters
 pcx-content-type: reference
-order: 3
+weight: 4
+meta:
+  title: Network-layer DDoS Attack Protection parameters
 ---

 # Network-layer DDoS Attack Protection parameters

 Define overrides for the Network-layer DDoS Attack Protection Managed Ruleset to change the action applied to a given attack or modify the sensitivity level of the detection mechanism.
-You can [define overrides in the Cloudflare dashboard](/managed-rulesets/network/configure-dashboard) or [define overrides via Rulesets API](/managed-rulesets/network/configure-api).
+You can [define overrides in the Cloudflare dashboard](/ddos-protection/managed-rulesets/network/configure-dashboard/) or [define overrides via Rulesets API](/ddos-protection/managed-rulesets/network/configure-api/).

 The available parameters are the following: